Warrants

 Exam Tip: Gotchas

-• Warrants are sweeteners for other securities, not standalone offerings.
+• Warrants are bundled with a bond or preferred stock offering as a sweetener, not sold on their own.
 Rights are offered directly to existing shareholders.

 • Duration is a common trap: warrants last years, rights last days.